What Is A Multifamily Home, And Is It Right For You?

 Here are some of the main things you should look for:

-- Location: The location where the property is located will be one of the biggest factors influencing how easy it is to find tenants.
+The location of the property will be one of the biggest factors influencing how easy it is to find tenants.
 It will also determine what you’re able to charge in terms of rent.
 Do your research and find a property in a desirable location.

-- Number of units: Obviously, the more units the property has, the more potential tenants you can rent to.
-Given your budget and what you’re hoping to earn, figure out what the desired number of units is.
+Obviously, the more units the property has, the more potential tenants you can rent to.
+Figure out what the desired number of units is, given your budget and what you’re hoping to earn.

 The Bottom Line